Club Fantastic Tour

-Club Fantastic Tour (also advertised as Club Fantastic ‘83 Tour) was the debut concert tour by English musical duo Wham!, launched in support of their first studio album Fantastic (1983).
-It was sponsored by Fila sportswear and spanned two months from October to late November, comprising 30 sold-out shows across England, Scotland and Wales.
+The Club Fantastic Tour (also advertised as the Club Fantastic '83 Tour) was the debut concert tour by English pop duo Wham!, launched in support of their first studio album Fantastic (1983).
+It was sponsored by Fila sportswear and spanned two months from October to late November 1983, comprising 30 sold-out shows across England, Scotland and Wales.

 Background

-Wham! announced a tour in August.
+Wham! announced a tour in August 1983.
 Their co-manager Simon Napier-Bell had a plan to raise some revenue; if little money was to be made from records, then it was time for the duo to begin performing with a 30-date tour of the UK.
 Napier-Bell secured a £50,000 sponsorship deal with the sportswear manufacturer Fila, with George Michael and Andrew Ridgeley wearing the company's clothing on stage throughout the tour.

 Halfway through the tour, Michael lost his voice and had to cancel ten consecutive shows; concerts were pushed back and rescheduled.

 Concert synopsis

 The show started with Michael entering the stage right-side in yellow Fila sports gear, and Ridgeley entering the stage left-side in red Fila sports gear while the band played "Bad Boys".
-Pepsi and Shirlie, backing singers and dancers, ran on stage for "Club Tropicana".
+Pepsi & Shirlie, backing singers and dancers, ran on stage for "Club Tropicana".

 Ridgeley then announced the next song, "Blue", a slow love ballad.
 He held a plectrum in his mouth and shook hands.
-They then sang "Wham Rap!", dancing as a foursome.
-They continued with "A Ray Of Sunshine", which ended the first part of the set.
+They then sang "Wham Rap!
+(Enjoy What You Do)", dancing as a foursome.
+They continued with "A Ray of Sunshine", which ended the first part of the set.
 During the break a screen appeared and the crowd were shown family photos such as Ridgeley in pyjamas, and a young Michael in glasses.
 A mixed compilation of the group's music videos was played.

 Then Michael sang "Careless Whisper" to a backing track on his own.
 He and Ridgeley changed into white Wham! singlet T-shirts and sang "Bad Boys".
-"Love Machine" followed, then "Nothing Looks The Same In The Light".
+"Love Machine" followed, then "Nothing Looks the Same in the Light".
 "Come On" ended the set, with the two playing a mock game of badminton, occasionally whacking a shuttlecock out to the crowd.

-The encore was "Young Guns" with the duo wearing camp cowboy outfits, "Wham Rap!" with them wearing white, and finally Chic's 1979 disco hit "Good Times".
+The encore was "Young Guns (Go for It)" with the duo wearing camp cowboy outfits, "Wham Rap!" with them wearing white, and finally Chic's 1979 disco hit "Good Times".